Evolveye/Cactu-discord.js/readme.md

 ```

 ## Filters and commands
-The bot have to filtering messages and doing actions? 🤔
+Does the bot have to filter messages and do actions? 🤔
-Let's create a filters and commands!
+Let's create filters and commands!

 Filters and commands code is evaluated by bot, so their code have acces to bot variables:
   * **this**: CactuDiscordBot instance